 Welcome friend!
-In this article you will learn about the Wim Hof method for seniors.
+In this article, you will learn about Wim Hof for seniors.
 What it is, is it safe, and is it something you should include in your wellness routine.

 You’ve probably heard of Wim Hof or his method from a friend or maybe you have seen his documentary or YouTube videos.
 There are a lot of health benefits that proponents of the method claim.

 I personally found out about the method about 5 years ago after I saw his Iceman document.
 In case you didn’t know, Wim is famous for performing seemingly superhuman feats in the cold that supposedly anyone can do following his methods.

 He’s set several world records for cold exposure.
 Hiked at Mt.
 Everest in only shorts, etc. But the most intriguing part is that he teaches the method that allows him to endure extended cold exposure.

 More importantly, he and his followers are claiming to gain many benefits from the method.
 Like improved immune system function, increased energy, reduced anxiety and depression, stress relief, improved circulation, etc.

 His method consists of mainly two components: Breathwork and cold exposure.
 I’ve tried both of these extensively but I haven’t attended an actual Wim Hof method course so keep in my mind that my experiences are based on free tutorials I’ve found online.
 Wim has several of his own on his YouTube channel for example.

 I’m guessing you are as intrigued as I was when I first heard of the method and are wondering if there are any risks involved and if it’s worth the trouble.
 Let’s find out!